korniko98/hog.net/README.md

 # To begin the exercise
 1. Download and install [Zim](https://zim-wiki.org/downloads.html).
-2. Extract the “hog.net” folder from the [hog.net.zip](hog.net.zip) file.
+2. Extract the “hog.net” folder from the [notebook file](https://github.com/korniko98/hog.net/releases/download/v1.0/hog.net_v1.0.zip).
 3. Run Zim, click “Add”, “Browse” and then choose the “hog.net” folder.
 4. Follow the rest of the instructions in the [English](hog.net_instructions_english.docx) or [Hebrew](hog.net_instructions_hebrew.docx) exercise files.